 "I only wish I can smurf time with my fellow Smurfs today at the football game, but with the drink preparations that I have to smurf, I would have to settle for a report of what smurfed on after the game is finished," Tapper said.

 "You and me both, Tapper," Greedy said.
 "I hope Tracker smurfs home safely to enjoy the Harvest Feast and not smurf himself into more trouble than he normally smurfs himself in."

 "I pray for his safety too, my friend," Tapper said.

 Just then, Vanity came into the kitchen.
 "Well, my fellow Smurfs, I have finished smurfing up the decorations for the Harvest Feast," he announced.
-"I can't believe how much I had today with smurfing all those things ready, to smurf the perfect dinner smurfings and the perfect streamers and even the perfect placemats for every Smurf."
+"I can't believe how much I had to smurf today with smurfing all those things ready, to smurf the perfect dinner smurfings and the perfect streamers and even the perfect placemats for every Smurf."

 "I'm sure every Smurf would be pleased with your efforts, my fellow Vanity," Tapper said.

 "All that hard work is just making me feel so faint," Vanity said, dramatically placing his hand over his forehead.
 "I could only wonder when the feast will be ready so that I can..."

 "It's not ready yet, Vanity!"
 Greedy shouted.
 "Please smurf out of my kitchen right now before I smurf you out!"

 "All right, all right!"
 Vanity said, sounding mildly displeased.
 "Oh, of all the things a beautician and a decorator has to smurf up with in my daily smurf!"